WHO MUST PREPARE THE FINANCIAL STATEMENT?

 The monetary limit is the total dollar amount per each individual contract or project.
 A contractor cannot split a contract into phases to work within their limit, however, a 10% tolerance is allowed.
 A contractor with a monetary limit of $150,000 may contract up to $165,000 without being in violation (see Rule 0680-01-.13).
 In addition, there is no limit of the number of projects a contractor may perform, as long as a project has not been split into phases to circumvent the law.
 There is not a 10% tolerance for the BC-A/r restricted residential licensees.

 Line of Credit

-A Line of Credit (LOC) [pdf] in the Board’s exact format, may be considered to supplement working capital.
-(The Line of Credit must be in the same name as on financial statement, and must be in the EXACT format or it will not be acceptable.)
+A Line of Credit (LOC) in the Board’s exact format may be considered to supplement working capital, only (does not supplement net worth).
+The LOC is an option available for those requesting a larger limit than one in which their financial statement qualifies.
+The LOC must be in the same name as on financial statement, and must be in the EXACT format or it will not be acceptable.

 The Board may require the submission of additional financial information and may also require the financial statement to be audited and attested to by a certified public accountant (CPA).
 In addition, the financial statement may be examined by the Comptroller of the Treasury or their designee.
 The Board is charged with the responsibility of protecting the safety and welfare of the public, therefore, required to ensure the financial solvency of an entity obtaining a license.
 TCA 62-6-111; TCA 62-6-116; 62-6-124; Rule 0680-1-.13; Rule 0680-1-.14; and Rule 0680-1-.15.